 You can have happiness.
 You can also have perfection.
 Just accept their transient nature and that these wonderful moments will come and go.
 How often they return is also in your power.
 Happiness and perfection can be found in the simplest things.
-Delivering your best at work and to be alright with the results, even when somebody else was better.
-Finding satisfaction in the activities that you love, like reading, a hobby, or just taking a lazy day without the guilt trip.
+Deliver your best at work and being alright with the results, even when somebody else was better.
+Find satisfaction in the activities that you love, like reading, a hobby, or just taking a lazy day without the guilt trip.

 We all know that exercise is great for our health.
 But with all the advice out there and our own competitive selves, exercising soon becomes another chore causing stress.
 We can't find the time or the fat isn't shrinking fast enough.
 We cannot copy the supple yoga instructor and leave the studio feeling frumpy and dissatisfied.
 Regardless, getting more active is a power button for high-strung introverts to push when things get too much.
 For this reason, why not exercise for fun instead of fitness?